 There are a few critical aspects to look at when buying a rappelling harness.
 They are:

 1) Material – Only buy harnesses that are made out of strong, durable materials.
 Nylon and polyester are two of the most popular materials used in rappelling harnesses.
-Both have their advantages and disadvantages.
+However, bothh have their advantages and disadvantages.
 Nylon is soft and flexible, whereas polyester is more rigid.

 2) Size – Size is an important parameter to consider as a smaller-sized rappelling harness might end up crushing your legs, whereas a bigger harness might not be able to hold you securely.
 You must try them out and see before buying them because you always wear the harness on top of your clothes.

 4) Features – Depending on your purpose, you can pick a feature-heavy harness or a normal rappelling harness.
-If you are planning to do some ice climbing, then you need to look for a harness that comes with ice clipper slots.
+If you plan to do some ice climbing, you need to look for a harness that comes with ice clipper slots.
 You can also choose the ones that come with 4 plus gear loops to carry extra gear.

 Top Pick for Rappelling Harness